A resource theoretical unification of Mpemba effects: classical and quantum: The thermal Mpemba effect

 where the $M$ is the monotone defined in \cref{eq:quantum-relative-entropy:athermality}.
 Crucially, \cref{eq:delta:F} decreases monotonically during the Davies dynamics (see \cref{app:davies:map} for details on the Davies map).\\ By decomposing the state in the eigenmodes of $\mathcal{L}$ similarly to \cref{eq:state:decomposition:classical}, one finds

 which for long times (as we derive in~\cref{app:asymptotic:decay:qre}) implies

 where $j=\argmax_{j:a_j\neq 0}{\Re(\lambda_j)}$ labels the slowest-decaying mode of $\mathcal{L}$ with non-zero overlap with the initial state.
 Following~\cite{Moroder2024}, as an example, we consider the Davies map for a single qubit with $\hat H_s = \nicefrac{h}{2}\,\hat\sigma^z$.
 In \cref{fig:davies:map}, we study $\Delta F(t)$ for a random initial state (full line) and its corresponding unitarily optimized state (dashed line), which shows the occurrence of a thermal Mpemba effect~\purplesquare .
-We also consider the monotones defined in \cref{eq:quantum:Renyi:divergence:athermality} in the upper-right inset of \cref{fig:davies:map} displaying the Mpemba crossing times as a function of $\alpha$.
-As in the classical case discussed in \cref{subs:example:classical:open}, the variation in crossing times $\tau_\alpha$ illustrates that the presence or absence of the Mpemba effect depends on the choice of monotone~\cite{Qian2024,Vanvu2025}.
+We also consider the monotones defined in \cref{eq:monotone:quantum:Renyi:divergence:athermality} in the upper-right inset of \cref{fig:davies:map} displaying the Mpemba crossing times as a function of $\alpha$.
+As in the classical case discussed in \cref{subs:example:classical:open}, the variation in crossing times $\tau_\alpha$ illustrates that the presence or absence of the Mpemba effect depends on the choice of monotone~\cite{Qian2024,Vanvu2025}, {which we also elaborate on in~\cref{app:alpha:dependent:crossing}}.
+Furthermore, the dependence of the Mpemba effect on the monotone function is highlighted in \cref{app:fisher:info}, where we study the Mpemba effect using different \gls{QFI} variants~\cite{Petz1996, Styliaris2020, Scandi2024, Marvian2014}.
 Note that in \cref{app:ETH:thermal:Mpemba}, we demonstrate that a quantum thermal Mpemba effect can also arise in a subsystem of an initially pure state evolving under an ergodic Hamiltonian, consistent with the expectations of \gls{ETH}.